scenarios-com/json-api-ext-revisions/README.md

   in the document
 - ...may allow a client to "preview" the state of a Resource if a Revision were applied to it
+- ...should implement the same include logic for Revisions information, e.g:
+  `?revisions:include=history,canonical` would include `revisions:history` and
+  `revisions:canonical` for each Revisioned Resource in the request
+- ...should not include `revisions:history` by default

 A client...